love2d/love/readme.md

 Repository information
 ----------------------

-We use the 'default' branch for development, and therefore it should not be considered stable.
+We use the 'master' branch for patch development of the current major release, and therefore it should not be considered stable.
-Also used is the 'minor' branch, which is used for features in the next minor version and it is not our development target (which would be the next revision - version numbers are formatted major.minor.revision.)
+There may also be a branch for the next major version in development, which is named after that version.

-We tag all our releases (since we started using mercurial), and have binary downloads available for them.
+We tag all our releases (since we started using mercurial and git), and have binary downloads available for them.

 Experimental changes are developed in the separate [love-experiments][love-experiments] repository.

 Contributing
 ------------

-The best places to contribute are through the Bitbucket issue tracker and the official Discord server or IRC channel.
+The best places to contribute are through the issue tracker and the official Discord server or IRC channel.
 For code contributions, pull requests and patches are welcome.
 Be sure to read the [source code style guide][codestyle].

 Builds
 ------

-Releases are found in the 'downloads' section on bitbucket, are linked on [the site][site], and there's a ppa for ubuntu, [ppa:bartbes/love-stable][stableppa].
+Releases are found in the [releases][releases] section on github, and are linked on [the site][site], and there's a ppa for ubuntu, [ppa:bartbes/love-stable][stableppa].

 There are also unstable/nightly builds:

+- Builds for some platforms are automatically created after each commit and are available through GitHub's CI interfaces.
-- Most can be found [here][builds].
+- Otherwise, some less frequently updated builds can can be found [here][builds].
 - For ubuntu linux they are in [ppa:bartbes/love-unstable][unstableppa]
 - For arch linux there's [love-hg][aur] in the AUR.